arduino-libraries/Arduino_LSM9DS1/readme.md

 			Slope 	= 1 / A

 So Slope only depends on A, the (in)sensitivity of the sensor.
-The proportionality is inverse since Slope is the compensation factor for the chip's insensitivity
+The proportionality is reciprocal since Slope is the compensation factor for the chip's insensitivity

 QED